glauber-f/DetectItEasyQt5/README.md

 DIE-engine
 ==========

-DIE engine modified for zengge especially for VS2017 64Bit and QT 5.X on Windows 10 64 Bit
+DIE engine modified by zengge especially for VS2017 64Bit and QT 5.X on Windows 10 64 Bit

 How to build:
 ==========